 - Tardive dyskinesia - which is a movement disorder that can occur if you take antipsychotics for several years.
 It causes rhythmical, involuntary movements.
 These are usually lip-smacking and tongue-rotating movements, although it can affect the arms and legs too.
 About 1 in 5 people treated with typical antipsychotics eventually develop tardive dyskinesia.

-Atypical antipsychotic medicines are thought to be less likely to cause movement disorder side-effects than typical antipsychotic medicines.
+Atypical antipsychotic medicines are thought to be less likely than typical antipsychotic medicines to cause movement disorder side-effects.
 Reduced incidence of movement disorder is the main reason why an atypical antipsychotic medicine is often used first-line.
 Atypicals do, however, have their own risks.
 In particular, the risk of weight gain.
 If movement disorder side-effects occur then other medicines may be used to try to counteract them.

-Cognitive behavioural therapy (CBT).
-Psychological treatments include a variety of talking treatments, in particular a treatment called cognitive behavioural therapy (CBT).
+Psychological treatments include a variety of talking treatments, in particular CBT.
 CBT is used as a treatment for various mental health and physical problems and is being increasingly used as a treatment for schizophrenia.
-CBT aims to help you to change the way that you think, feel and behave.
+CBT aims to help you change the way that you think, feel and behave.
 CBT is actually a wide term which includes various types of therapy.
 You may be asked to keep a diary of important events in your life and the way you feel about them.
 Your therapist may challenge your beliefs and ask you to explain them.
 You may be asked to try out new ways of behaving and reacting.

 CBT and other talking treatments are not alternatives to medicines.
 They are used in some cases in addition to medication.
 NICE recommends up to 16 CBT sessions.
 This is because studies have found that, on average, CBT reduces the chance of being admitted or re-admitted to hospital, can reduce symptom severity and can improve social functioning.